shayaantx/botdarr/README.md

 # Summary

-Made this simple slack/discord/telegram bot so I could access radarr, sonarr, and lidarr (not implemented yet) all from a multiple slack/discord/telegram channels
+Made this simple slack/discord/telegram bot so I could access radarr, sonarr, and lidarr all from a multiple slack/discord/telegram channels without a UI/server.

 <br/>